This week, Natasha Sky published an article on her blog about her experiences of training and fighting while on her period.

 If your period has already started, you can delay it without the use of contraceptive pills by using Utovlan, a pill specifically meant for this purpose.

 For those of you wondering if contraceptive pills are widely available in Thailand, the answer is ‘yes’.
-You can buy them from every pharmacy and prescriptions are certainly not required.
+You can buy them from every pharmacy and prescriptions are not required.
 In fact, they are so easy to get hold of that I once bought some from a tiny train station pharmacy.
 I use Microgynon, which costs 58 baht per box.

 Another issue that female fighters have to deal with as a result of their period is difficulty in cutting weight.